An Updated Experimental Evaluation of Graph Bipartization Methods: Introduction

 \subsection{Our Contributions}

-In this work, we collect existing \myoct techniques, provide a common Python API for running these algorithms, and evaluate them within a broader experimental envelope by incorporating quantum data and use cases.
-We also provide a frame for generalizing our conclusions with synthetic data from random graph models.
+In this work, we collect existing \myoct techniques, provide a common Python API for running these algorithms, and evaluate them within a broader experimental envelope, incorporating quantum-inspired data and use cases.
+We also provide a frame for generalizing our conclusions with a large synthetic corpus representing a variety of random graph models.

 Whereas \myoct can be computed within seconds for all graphs in the previous \wh dataset~\cite{wernicke2003algorithmic, huffner2009algorithm}, we provide a new, significantly more difficult benchmark corpus.
 Motivated by the widespread usage of \qubofull (\qubo) problems in quantum annealing research~\cite{neven2008image}, we select \qubo instances from a recent survey~\cite{dunning2015works} that would be of interest to practitioners working on near-term quantum annealers.
 These datasets are selections from Glover, Kochenberger, and Alidaee \cite{glover1998adaptive} (denoted \gka) and Beasley \cite{beasley1998heuristic} (denoted \beasley).
-Not only do these datasets contain significantly harder \myoct instances, they also represent a wider array of graph properties such as number of vertices, edge density, degree distribution, etc than the \wh benchmark.
+Not only do these datasets contain significantly harder \myoct instances, they also represent a wider array of graph properties such as number of vertices, edge density, degree distribution, etc., than the \wh benchmark.

 Collecting previous code and providing missing implementations, we assemble a unified Python API allowing easy comparison of prior work.
 Preprocessing routines are taken from the \myoct \cite{wernicke2003algorithmic} and \vc literature \cite{akiba2016branch} and applied to all datasets to harden the benchmark corpus.
 Heuristics for \myoct upper bounds \cite{wernicke2003algorithmic, goodrich2017optimizing} are collected and implemented as a standalone heuristic ensemble solver for stochastically sampling `good enough' solutions.
 We use these heuristic solutions, along with a density-first heuristic for the compression ordering, to jump-start the iterative compression algorithm of \huffner \cite{huffner2009algorithm}.
 These combinatorial algorithms for solving \myoct directly are complemented by \vc-based \cite{akiba2016branch} and \ilp-based \cite{cplex} solvers.